 A person with Medicare but not Medicaid will have to pay a monthly premium for the benefit.
 If an individual has Medicaid only, they will not have to pay a monthly premium.

-Some people may be eligible for Supplemental Security Income (SSI), which is a monthly benefit paid by the Social Security Administration.
+Some people may be eligible for SSI, which is a monthly benefit that the Social Security Administration pays.

 This benefit is not the same as retirement or disability benefits.
-It is available to people with disabilities and blindness who have limited incomes and resources.
-People aged 65 years and older may also qualify if they meet the income level requirements.
+It is available to those with disabilities and blindness with limited incomes and resources.
+People ages 65 years old or older may also qualify if they meet the income level requirements.

 Medicare-Medicaid plans

-A person can be eligible for Medicaid and Medicare at the same time.
-This is known as dual eligibility.
+A person can be eligible for Medicaid and Medicare at the same time, which is known as dual eligibility.
 In these instances, an individual can expect significantly lower healthcare costs.

-Medicare is also working with individual states to offer health plans to those who have Medicare and Medicaid, making it easier to obtain healthcare services.
-They are called Medicare-Medicaid plans, and they include prescription drug coverage.
+Medicare also works with individual states to offer health plans to those who have Medicare and Medicaid, making it easier to obtain healthcare services.
+They are called Medicare-Medicaid plans and include prescription drug coverage.

 Medicaid is a joint federal and state program.
 Medicaid waiver programs help people who qualify for inpatient care to receive healthcare services at home.